 - Lesson Details

-In week six, master designer Bill Perkins will show you how to use value to strengthen the compositional designs and readability of your landscape drawings.
+In this lesson, master designer Bill Perkins will show you how to use value to strengthen the compositional designs and readability of your landscape drawings.
 You will learn how to use value matrix, a powerful tool that allows you to quickly simplify the values within any image.

 Throughout this course, you’ll have access to the NMA community for feedback and critiques to improve your work as you progress.